‘Win or lose,’ Sotto says he’ll vote to confirm Gina Lopez

 READ: Extreme?
 Gina Lopez says she’s just principled, passionate

 “Hindi raw magaling kumanta (They are saying she is not a good singer).
 Does that disqualify a Cabinet member if she does not know how to sing?
-Is that enough to disqualify a Cabinet member,” the Majority Leader said, apparently referring to Lopez’s video circulating in social media, showing her singing “I believe I can fly.”
+Is that enough to disqualify a Cabinet member,” the Majority Leader said, apparently referring to Lopez’s video circulating in social media showing her singing “I believe I can fly.”

 “Sana’y ako sa hindi marunong kumanta e…Ang issue dun (I am used to dealing with people who do not know how to sing.
 The issue here is) will you be good for the department or not.
 I think she will be good for the department.
 It’s a first time that we’re going to have a department of environment secretary who is an environmentalist.
 Why don’t we give it a try?”